godotengine/godot-docs/classes/class_compositoreffect.rst

 :ref:`EffectCallbackType<enum_CompositorEffect_EffectCallbackType>` **EFFECT_CALLBACK_TYPE_POST_TRANSPARENT** = ``4``

-The callback is called after our transparent rendering pass, but before any build in post effects and output to our render target.
+The callback is called after our transparent rendering pass, but before any built-in post-processing effects and output to our render target.

 .. _class_CompositorEffect_constant_EFFECT_CALLBACK_TYPE_MAX: